Hotell/blogposts/2018-10/ten-ts-pro-tips-with-react/blogpost.md

 This article describes various patterns/tips that I "invented/learned" and have been using while using TypeScript and React for building UI's.

+> ### DISCLAIMER:
+>
-> Initially, this blog post introduced "only" 10 tips, I may add additional ones in the future.
-Definitely check this post time to time for any updates 😎
+> Initially, this blog post introduced "only" 10 tips, During review of this post I already added 8 more 💪.
+> I may add additional ones in the future as React patterns/TS capabilities change/improve/evolve.
+> Make sure to check this post time to time for any updates 😎

 Whole article is written in a "Style guide style" with 3 sub-categories for every tip/pattern which consists of: